Jaminur-Rashid/User_Registration_Using_Beego/README.md

 * Register user with properties like First Name, Last Name, Email, Phone, Password, Date of birth
 * Stores user hashed password
 * Validated user data before inserting into the Database
+* Prevented user registration using duplicate `email`
 * For form validation I have used regular expression, and hard coded the error message if have.
 # Prerequisites
 * Go
 * Beego and bee